wjbergin/k8s-homelab/README.md

 # K8s Home Lab

-This repo sets up a Kubernetes cluster on a cluster of Rasberry PI 4B SBCs for experimenting with Devops tools.
+This repo sets up a Kubernetes cluster using one or more Rasberry PI 4B SBCs for experimenting with Devops tools.

 ## Requirements